Birth is considered premature, or preterm, when it occurs before the 37th week of pregnancy. A normal pregnancy lasts about 40 weeks.

 - maintain body temperature and body weight

-Often, there are long-term complications of premature birth.
+Even so, all premature infants are at risk of long-term complications.
 Developmental, medical, and behavioral problems can continue through childhood.
-Some cause permanent disabilities.
+Some may even cause permanent disabilities.

-Common long-term problems associated with preterm birth include:
+Common long-term problems associated with premature birth, especially extreme prematurity, include:

 - vision loss or blindness